2 Condos Were Illegally Converted Into 18 Micro Apartments In NYC

 The tenants who had been living in the minuscule spaces "were offered emergency relocation assistance by the American Red Cross," the NYC building agency says.

 Days after the initial discovery, building inspectors also found that the unit one floor above #601 had been segmented in a similar way, creating another nine living spaces.
-The #701 unit is owned by Jin Ya Lin of Havre De Grace, Md, according to the building office.
+The #701 unit is owned by Jin Ya Lin of Havre De Grace, Md., according to the building office.

 The revelation about the top-floor condo — whose layout was hinted at by the peculiar arrangement of air conditioners in both upper and lower windows — stemmed from a referral by the New York City Fire Department, which had been called to the same building on Friday.